The day my son left home

 We were the centre of their universe.
 And they were the centre of ours.

 So what are we now as they go out on their own?
 How do we deal with this widening gap?
 This lack of purpose and need?
 How did my parents deal with this?
 I now know why my mother was always happy when I came home each week.
-And why my parents-in-law are always anticipating: “When are you coming to Singapore again?”
+And why are my parents-in-law always anticipating: “When are you coming to Singapore again?”

-Things changes
+Things change

-We realised now that both our boys are (becoming) adults.
+We realised now that both our boys are becoming adults.
 And we are learning to relate to them as adults.
 We are learning, as they are learning, to see each other as equals.
 This is not as easy as it seems, for us and for them.
 I am learning to hold my tongue when I notice something I dislike and learning to let them figure it out; making mistakes but also making the right decisions as they go along.

 I am learning that they are no longer “ours”.
 They are theirs.